elewa-academy/Fundamentals/05-de-bug-off/README.md

 There are no winners or losers in this game because it never ends.
 You should continue to send each other harder and harder debug challenges as the course goes on.
 (If the game did end there would be winners and losers.)

 Not only is this game fun, but it's educational!
-By the time you've been playing for a week or two you will have a reference filled with useful information on debugging.
+By the time you've been playing for a week or two you will have a reference filled with so many useful debugging tips.

 ### Index
 * [Learning Objectives](#learning-objectives)